 Maintain up-to-date copies of the Constitution and Bylaws and make them available at each meeting of the Board of Governors.

 Ascertain that the Constitution and Bylaws are not in conflict with any requirements or rules of IEEE Headquarters.

 Recommend changes in the Constitution and Bylaws as necessary to conform to the developments of the Circuits and Systems Society, its Board of Governors, and its membership and mode of operation.

-The Chair of the Constitution and Bylaws committee shall serve as parliamentarian and consultant on procedural matters at meetings of the Board of Governors.
+The Parliamentarian shall serve as parliamentarian and consultant on procedural matters at meetings of the Board of Governors.

 Section 4.
 Fellows Committee